-3.3 African Vulture Optimization algorithm (AVOA)
+3.3.
+African Vulture Optimization algorithm (AVOA)

 The algorithm, known as the AVOA illustrates how African vultures navigate and forage for food.
-African vultures are among the rare species of vultures capable of reaching the maximum altitude among the various vulture species.
-African vultures are continually moving from one place to an additional in pursuit of better food sources due to their circular motions in the sky.
+African vultures are among the unique vultures that can soar to the highest point among the many vulture species.
+The rotational movements of the African vultures in the sky cause them to fly constantly from one location to another in search of better food supplies.
 They are at odds with one another in order to obtain the food source.
 The initial vultures used by the AVO algorithm are some random individuals, and after determining their objective value, their ability is calculated.
 Each time, one of the top two vultures is either moved or eliminated by a new population type.
 The following is a list of the prerequisites and points for the regular AVOA.

-$$R{i} = \begin{cases} Best \ volture \ 1, & if \ pi = L{1} \\ Best \ volture \ 1, & if \ pi = L{2} \end{cases} \tag{3}$$
+$$R{i} = \begin{cases} Best \ volture \ 1, & if \ pi = L{1} \\ Best \ volture \ 1, & if \ pi = L{2} \end{cases}$$ (3)